 Michael Franklin - Pre-Engineering

 Mike leads students through the Engineering Design Process (EDP) doing hands-on activities and builds.
 These include building K’nex cars based on efficiency and bird houses designed for specific bird species native to the area.
 Prior to coming to SLAMS, he spent 10 years teaching kids math, science, and engineering principles at Chester Arthur Elementary School.
 Mike earned his Bachelor of Science in Teacher Education from Drexel University and his Master of Science in Special Education from St. Joseph’s University.
 When he isn’t in the classroom, Mike can be found playing with his daughter, throwing around a frisbee, tinkering in his woodshop, hiking, cooking delicious food, or taking photos.

 Stefanie Londo - Special Education Liason 5th & 6th Grade

-Stefanie Londo is super excited to be a part of the SLAMS team and embarking on a new adventure in the School District of Philadelphia.
-Stefanie is a life-long Philadelphia resident and has taught in the school district for fourteen years.
-She is a graduate of Gwynedd Mercy University with a Bachelor’s degree is Elementary and Special Education.
-She also holds a Master’s degree is Educational Administration from the University of Scranton.
-Stefanie will be returning to her roots in the classroom and helping students discover their strengths and reach their potential as a special education teacher.
-She believes strongly in the mission and values of Science Leadership Academy and especially in doing what’s right for kids.
-When she’s not teaching, you can usually find her running all over the city training for whatever crazy long distance race she has coming up.
-Stefanie’s passions are cooking and baking, running, anything Disney related, and most of all, her students.
+Stefanie Londo loves being a part of the SLA-MS team and making sure opportunities are created for all learners despite any challenges they may face.
+A lifelong Philadelphia resident, Stefanie has taught in the school district since 2005.
+A graduate of Gwynedd Mercy University with a Bachelor’s degree in Elementary and Special Education, she also holds a Master’s degree in Educational Administration from the University of Scranton.
+Stefanie works with the special education team at SLA-MS to make sure students know their educational rights and how to utilize their Individual Education Plans to be met with success.
+She believes strongly in the mission and values of Science Leadership Academy Middle School and in doing what’s right for kids.
+When she’s not teaching, you can usually find her running all over the city with her husband, training for whatever crazy long-distance race she has coming up, or mentoring students through the SLA-MS Students Run Philly Style team.
+Stefanie’s passions are cooking and baking, the Philadelphia Union, Costco, anything Disney-related, and most of all, her students.